Buddy Holly: Image and style

-Holly's singing style was characterized by his vocal hiccups and his alternation between his regular voice and falsetto.
-His "stuttering vocals" were complemented by his percussive guitar playing, solos, stops, bent notes, and rhythm and blues chord progressions.
-He often strummed downstrokes that were accompanied by Allison's "driving" percussion.
+Holly's singing style was characterized by his vocal hiccups, a technique he acquired after hearing Elvis do it in 1955 on the Hayride show, and his alternation between his regular voice and falsetto.
+Holly's "stuttering vocals" were complemented by his percussive guitar playing, solos, stops, bent notes, and rhythm and blues chord progressions.
+He often strummed downstrokes that were accompanied by Allison's percussion.

-Holly bought his first Fender Stratocaster, which became his signature guitar, at Harrod Music in Lubbock for $249.50.
-Fender Stratocasters were popular with country musicians; Holly chose it for its loud sound.
-His "innovative" playing style was characterized by its blending of "chunky rhythm" and "high string lead work".
-He played his first Stratocaster, a 1954 model, until it was stolen during a tour stop in Michigan in 1957.
+Holly bought his first Fender Stratocaster, which became his signature guitar, at Harrod Music in Lubbock.
+His innovative playing style was characterized by its blending of chunky rhythm and high string lead work.
+Holly played his first 1954 Stratocaster until it was stolen during a tour stop in Michigan in 1957.
 To replace it, he purchased a 1957 model before a show in Detroit.
 Holly owned four or five Stratocasters during his career.

 At the beginning of their music careers, Holly and his group wore business suits.
-When they met the Everly Brothers, Don Everly took the band to Phil's men's shop in New York City and introduced them to Ivy League clothes.
+When they met the Everly Brothers, Don Everly took the band to Phil's Men's Shop in New York City and introduced them to Ivy League clothes.
 The brothers advised Holly to replace his old-fashioned glasses with horn-rimmed glasses, which had been popularized by Steve Allen.
 Holly bought a pair of glasses made in Mexico from Lubbock optometrist Dr. J. Davis Armistead.
-Teenagers in the United States started to request this style of glasses, which were later popularly known as "Buddy Holly glasses".
+Teenagers in the United States started to request this style of glasses, which were later popularly known as "Buddy Holly glasses."

-When the plane crashed, the wreckage was strewn across many yards of snow-covered ground.
-While his other belongings were recovered immediately, there was no record of his signature glasses being found.
+While Holly's other belongings were recovered immediately following his fatal plane crash, there was no record of his signature glasses being found.
 They were presumed lost until, in March 1980, they were discovered in a Cerro Gordo County courthouse storage area by Sheriff Gerald Allen.
 They had been found in the spring of 1959, after the snow had melted, and had been given to the sheriff's office.
 They were placed in an envelope dated April 7, 1959, along with the Big Bopper's watch, a lighter, two pairs of dice and part of another watch, and misplaced when the county moved courthouses.
-The glasses, missing their lenses, were returned to Santiago a year later, after a legal contest over them with his parents.
+The glasses frames were returned to Santiago a year later, after a legal contest over them with his parents.
 They are now on display at the Buddy Holly Center in Lubbock, Texas.

+The rarest and only known Buddy Holly poster from "The Day the Music Died," was sold at Heritage Auctions for a record-breaking $447,000 in 2022.